What is industry lifecycle?

 Hendrickson, C., Lave, L. & Matthews, S. (2006), Environmental Life Cycle

-Assessment of Goods and Services: An Input-output Approach
+Assessment of Goods and Services: An Input-output Approach, Future Press,

 Washington DC.